Sylkpac/Github/README.md

 _**git push --set-upstream origin feature/git-tutorial**_

-After running git push --set-upstream origin tutorial/git, your local changes will be visible as a new branch named tutorial/git on the GitHub repository.
+After running _git push --set-upstream origin tutorial/git_, your local changes will be visible as a new branch named tutorial/git on the GitHub repository.
 This command also sets up a tracking relationship between your local and remote branches, simplifying future pushes.

-Step-by-Step Breakdown of the result of the command:
+Step-by-Step Breakdown of the output of this command:

 **Counting and Compression:** Git first counts the files and metadata (objects) to be pushed.
 Then, it uses efficient compression to minimize data transfer by only sending changes between your local commits and the remote branch.